Get travel and medical insurance

 Crime remains relatively low in Cyprus but you should take sensible precautions:

-If you’re a victim of a crime while in Cyprus, report it to the local police immediately.
+If you are a victim of a crime while in Cyprus, report it to the local police immediately.
 You can contact the Irish Embassy in Nicosia if you need help.

 If you want to drive:

-Bathing is generally safe, but you should be aware of strong seas and undertows.
+Bathing is generally safe, but you should be aware of strong seas and undertows, particularly on the west coast.
 Always comply with warning signs and swim only from approved beaches.